 The Design Group truly made a cutting-edge studio in Immersive Mixing.
 Both aesthetically and in functionality, Immersive Mixing transcends the average studio needs, making studio time for engineers and musicians alike a comfortable and productive process every step of the way.
 At the touch of a button, engineers can instantly switch between tracking and back to mixing in Atmos – a feature not found in most Atmos mixing rooms.

 The client wanted to fuse the experience of Henzey Sound with the needs of the Nashville recording community – incorporating the latest Atmos technology into every step of the production process so that clients could record music in Dolby Atmos 7.1.2.
 Furthermore, the studio space needs to feel comfortable for both engineers and any talent that walks through the doors, providing a sense of familiarity while still boasting a completely futuristic workflow under the hood, a studio designed around the concept of immersion.
 Immersive Mixing dedicates itself to having all possible resources on hand, so you never have to worry about opening a session file created off-campus and having missing plug-ins or outboard gear when it comes time to record.

 While this would seem like a tall order to most, to the Westlake Pro Studio Design Group, this is our bread and butter.
 A challenging feat, but one our Design Group is more than capable of planning and executing without flaw.

-Stay tuned for Part 2 of our blog series on Immersive Mixing where we dive into shipping a studio across the country, and the concept of using Dolby Atmos as a production tool from recording to mastering.
+Continue on to Part 2 of our blog series on Immersive Mixing where we dive into shipping a studio across the country, and the concept of using Dolby Atmos as a production tool from recording to mastering.